microsoft/ComplianceCxE/docs/notes/mig/ri.md

 Within the mailbox, two logical containers exist.
 The first, in which most of the user-interactive and visible data is stored, is called the ‘IPM Subtree’ (or Top of Information Store).
 This is exactly as it sounds –it is – to the user - the top level folder of the information store within the mailbox and houses familiar user-visible folders such as ‘Inbox’, ‘Contacts’, ‘Calendar’, ‘Deleted Items’, etc.

 The second container is called the ‘non-IPM subtree’, and contains operational and configuration data related to the mailbox.
-Within this non-IPM subtree, and thus virtually invisible to the user (as a folder), is a location called the Recoverable Items folder which houses it’s own set of subfolders used for various purposes including storing audit logs, calendar logging information and, of course, storing deleted items for recovery and/or retention.
+Within this non-IPM subtree, and thus virtually invisible to the user (as a folder), is a location called the **Recoverable Items (RI) folder** which houses it’s own set of subfolders used for various purposes including storing audit logs, calendar logging information and, of course, storing deleted items for recovery and/or retention.

 ## Deletions

 When items are deleted from their original location, they are generally (unless deleted with SHIFT + DELETE) first sent to the ‘Deleted Items’ folder within the IPM Subtree.
 This is a sort of visible safety net that provides users another chance to restore something if it was accidentally deleted.
-However, if permanently deleted, or if deleted from the Deleted Items folder (otherwise known as a soft delete), it is then sent to the Deletions subfolder within the Recoverable Items folder, which is another, less visible safety net.
-Items in this folder [can be restored or purged by the user](https://support.microsoft.com/en-us/office/recover-deleted-items-or-email-in-outlook-web-app-c3d8fc15-eeef-4f1c-81df-e27964b7edd4) for as long as the mailbox is [configured to keep deleted items for](https://docs.microsoft.com/en-us/exchange/recipients-in-exchange-online/manage-user-mailboxes/change-deleted-item-retention) - referred to as **RetainDeletedItemsFor** value, which, in EXO is 14 days by default, expandable to up to 30 days.
+However, if permanently deleted, or if deleted from the Deleted Items folder (otherwise known as a [soft delete](https://docs.microsoft.com/en-us/exchange/security-and-compliance/recoverable-items-folder/recoverable-items-folder#terminology)), it is then sent to the **Deletions** subfolder within the Recoverable Items folder, which is another less visible safety net.
+Items in this folder [can be restored or purged by the user in Outlook or Outlook on the Web (OWA)](https://support.microsoft.com/en-us/office/recover-deleted-items-or-email-in-outlook-web-app-c3d8fc15-eeef-4f1c-81df-e27964b7edd4) for as long as the mailbox is [configured to keep deleted items for](https://docs.microsoft.com/en-us/exchange/recipients-in-exchange-online/manage-user-mailboxes/change-deleted-item-retention).
+This configuration is referred to as the **RetainDeletedItemsFor** value which, in Exchange Online, is 14 days by default, expandable to up to 30 days.

 The following diagram gives a very high level view of the *user visible* deletion process: